AvaProtocol/OAK-docs/_docs/governance-turing-overview.md

 -   **Treasury –** A collection of TUR funds that the council can spend on appropriate proposals.
 Proposals must be approved by the council and require a deposit to be submitted.
 Rejected proposals will result in the deposit being burnt.

-To learn more about how on-chain governance is implemented for Polkadot and Kusama parachains you can visit the [<u>Walkthrough of Polkadot’s governance</u>](https://polkadot.network/blog/a-walkthrough-of-polkadots-governance/) article.
+To learn more about how on-chain governance is implemented for Polkadot and Kusama parachains you can visit the [Walkthrough of Polkadot’s governance](https://polkadot.network/blog/a-walkthrough-of-polkadots-governance/) article.

 #### Voting Weights